se-edu/learningresources/contents/testing/integration-testing.md

 On top of that, in the current era of <tooltip content="Practice of merging developers' work continuously into a shared repository">Continuous Integration</tooltip> (CI), integration testing is useful to help with early detecion of defects while maintaining the quality of the product throughout further developments.
 The concept of [Continuous Integration Testing](https://crossbrowsertesting.com/blog/continuous-integration/continuous-integration-testing-delivery/) is also formed to combine integration testing with continuous integration.

+:fas-info-circle: [This article](https://bitwaretechnologies.com/integration-testing-important-software-testing-life-cycle/) showcases more advantages of doing integration testing before system testing.

-:fas-info-circle: More information on instances where integration testing is important can be found in [this article](https://www.guru99.com/integration-testing.html).
+:fas-info-circle: [This article](https://www.guru99.com/integration-testing.html) provides more information on instances where integration testing is important.

 ## How does integration testing work?